jice-lavocat/PHAE/README.md

 Tutorial
 --------

 At the moment, we do not provide an installation package.
-To install Phae, just git clone this repository.
+To install Phae, just git clone this repository:
-:

     git clone git@github.com:tanzaho/PHAE.git

+You need to install some dependencies   using ip :

+    cd PHAE
+    pip install -r requirements.txt

 The script needs a public Google API token to access author information.
 Get one at the [Google API Console](https://console.developers.google.com/).
 You can then either place this token in the `settings.py` file or use it as a parameter when calling the script.